 Using art to express ourselves.

-We see art not just as a product to make but as a process in and of itself.
+We see art not as a product to make but as a process in and of itself.
 We often use it as a way to explore something that is interesting and topical—we might have friends draw one another, explore the colors and icons of the season, wonder about creepy crawly things or even think about what makes us each unique.
-Here is some of that art work.
+Here is some of that artwork.
 There is a lot more hanging on the walls in our school.
-Please come check it our for yourself!
+Please come check it out for yourself!

 Bug Watercolor Paintings